-Effective January 1, 2017, the FCC instituted a revised, voluntary USF mechanism for eligible rate-ofreturn Incumbent Local Exchange Carriers ("ILECs"), called A-CAM, an acronym for "Alternative -Connect America Model."
+Effective January 1, 2017, the FCC instituted a revised, voluntary USF mechanism for eligible rate-ofreturn Incumbent Local Exchange Carriers ("ILECs"), called A-CAM, an acronym for "Alternative - Connect America Model."
 A-CAM replaces the prior Interstate Common Line Support ("ICLS") and High Cost Loop Support ("HCLS") cost-based USF programs, which were based on specific company actual expenditures for operations and capital or on average schedule algorithms derived based on industry averages.
 The A-CAM program was designed by the FCC to expedite the deployment of broadband capabilities throughout the nation's rural areas that are served by rate-of-return carriers.
 Eleven of LICT's fourteen operating RLEC study areas elected to adopt A-CAM, which will provide a fixed amount of annual funding for a period of ten years, effective January 1, 2017.
 As part of adopting the A-CAM model, our RLECs must meet certain service requirements over the ten-year period.
-The LICT RLECs participating in A-CAM are located in six states and will receive a combined fixed payment of \$23.3 million over the next ten years.
-In addition, the RLECs in two of these states will receive supplemental transitional payments of \$0.5 million in 2017 reduced by \$0.1 million per year through the end of 2021.
-LICT's A-CAM electors received \$7.4 million of ICLS revenues in 2016 and \$5.6 million of HCLS revenues in 2016 for a combined \$12.9 million.
-Some of our A-CAM recipients also receive USF from the states in which they operate, totaling \$6.4 million in 2016.
-Although we expect that these states will continue to support broadband deployment, it is unclear whether and if so by how much these state revenues may be affected by A-CAM.
+The LICT RLECs participating in A-CAM are located in six states and will receive a combined fixed annual payment of \$23.8 million over the next ten years.
+In addition, the RLECs in two of these states have received supplemental transitional payments of \$0.5 million in 2017 and will be reduced by \$0.1 million per year through the end of 2021.
+In 2016, LICT's A-CAM electors received \$7.9 million of ICLS revenues and \$5.6 million of HCLS revenues in 2016 for a combined \$13.6 million, which were replaced by A-CAM revenues.